GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 $ python banana_navigation.py
 ```

-By default, running the applicatino without any parameters will run the application in inference mode with the DQN
+By default, running the application without any parameters will run the application in inference mode with the DQN
 weights loaded from `weights.pth`.
 A single episode of the environment is run with the final score being output on the
 console.